 - Check if the camera shows the status of the battery capacity.

-- Check if the camera shows the status of the storage capacity.
+- Check if the camera shows the storage capacity status.

-- Verify the menu navigation buttons function as per the specification.
+- Verify the function of the menu navigation buttons as per the specification.

 - Verify the menu navigation buttons are operable.